netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## The Inheritance of Immutability {#inherit}

-In the example in {{NETCONF-with-immutability}} and {{RESTCONF-with-immutability}}, there are two "user-group" list entries inside "user-groups" container node.
+In the example in {{NETCONF-with-immutability}} and {{RESTCONF-with-immutability}}, there are two "group" list entries inside "user-groups" container node.
 The "immutable" metadata attribute for "user-groups" container instance is "false", which is also its default value as the top-level element, and thus can be omitted.
 The "administrator" list entry is immutable